NapLab is supported by readers. When you buy with our links, we may earn a commission. Learn more.

 Pressure Relief Test

-Pressure relief on the Puffy Lux is exceptionally good.
-The mattress creates a high level of body contouring with a deeper hug.
+The Puffy Lux Hybrid has an outstanding level of pressure relief.
+The mattress creates a high degree of body contouring with a deeper hug.

 Comfort Layer